Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 Most stations have a First Class or Premium Waiting Lounge for 1A, 2A and 3A travellers.

-There is a discount for purchasing a child ticket on Indian trains, but unless your child is very young (and small in size) I recommend booking a full ticket and entire berth or seat.
+There is a discount for purchasing a child ticket on Indian trains.
+But unless your child is very young (and small in size) I recommend booking a full ticket and entire berth or seat.

 Plan ahead and bring snacks and water.
 There are stops along the way and attendants selling small juices, water and food as you go.
 But it’s a given rule to always be prepared with snacks for the kids.